cchulo-archive/gamesync/README.md

 ## List of out-of-the box supported steam games

 - [Alan Wake](https://store.steampowered.com/app/108710/Alan_Wake/)
+  - not recommended to use gamesync with this title, as Alan Wake on steam has tight integration with steam cloud, using gamesync can lead to corrupted saves.
+The reason this was implemented is because graphics settings are synchronized across machines.
 - [Alice Madness Returns](https://store.steampowered.com/app/19680/Alice_Madness_Returns/)
 - [Fallout 3 GOTY Edition](https://store.steampowered.com/app/22370/Fallout_3_Game_of_the_Year_Edition/)
 - [Fallout New Vegas](https://store.steampowered.com/app/22380/Fallout_New_Vegas/)
 - [Quake](https://store.steampowered.com/app/2310/Quake/)
-  - Only the 2021 Nightdive studios, the OG release supports steam cloud
+  - Only the 2021 Nightdive studios, ~~the OG release supports steam cloud~~ this has been fixed in the latest update to Quake, so gamesync is optional now for this title
 - [Nier Automata](https://store.steampowered.com/app/524220/NieRAutomata/)
 - [Hi-Fi Rush](https://store.steampowered.com/app/1817230/HiFi_RUSH/)